Boeing 737 MAX can return to the skies, FAA says

 Safety enhancements

-The MAX has been grounded since March 2019, after the deaths of 346 people in two crashes in Indonesia and Ethiopia.
+The MAX has been grounded since March 2019, after 346 people died in two crashes in Indonesia and Ethiopia.

 It will return to the sky with an upgrade that fixes the flaws in the flight control system that caused those fatal crashes — the Maneuvering Characteristics Augmentation System (MCAS).